sveto8/archInstall/README.md

    Center) to actually install anything.
 COSMIC itself has no config file to generate — everything (keybinds, panel, wallpaper, etc.) is configured through its own Settings app after login
+8. For Budgie specifically: Budgie ships no file manager or terminal of its own, so `nautilus` and `gnome-terminal` are added alongside it;
+   it also has no official display manager of its own, so LightDM + `lightdm-gtk-greeter` are installed and set as the greeter in `/etc/lightdm/lightdm.conf` (LightDM otherwise often comes up with no greeter session configured at all)

 You can re-run this later to install a different desktop environment or change from full to minimal (or vice versa) — it doesn't remove